How to run a successful sale on Ecwid

 It’s wise to start an ad or email campaign at least a week before your sale.
 That way you’ll have enough time to let your customers know about the event and drive them to your online store (and maybe collect their emails for future offers).

-Investing in ads before the big sales season can pay off big time during the holidays.
 Make the most of your advertising budget by choosing the right place to promote your business.
 Here’s a smattering of suggestions:

 - Instagram — nearly 60% of Instagram users log in daily and spend an average of half an hour on the platform.
 This makes Instagram perfect for running visually focused campaigns.
 Let us give you the lowdown on how to run an effective ads campaign on Instagram.

-Buzz in your social media
+Buzz in social media